+From the outset, at the time of publishing this report, the situation in Ukraine has dramatically changed from that faced by FSD up to the end of 2021.
+This report only covers those mine action and support to education activities that FSD conducted in 2021, but up to date details of the 2022 situation can be found on our website.
 In 2014, an armed conflict erupted in eastern Ukraine.
-The Donbass region is now divided between the western zone, under Ukrainian government control, and the eastern part, administered by pro-Russian separatists.
+The Donbass region was divided between the western zone, under Ukrainian government control, and the eastern part, administered by pro-Russian separatists.
 While the fighting has varied in intensity, villages and fields along the contact line remain littered with mines and unexploded ordnance.
 The inhabitants, whose quality of life has significantly deteriorated with the conflict, live under the daily threat of an accidental explosion.
 The fighting also caused extensive destruction of the country's infrastructure, including schools and kindergartens, reducing access to education for young Ukrainians living along the front line.